asu-trans-ai-lab/grid2demand/README.md

 1.  **Partition network into grid cells**

-A user can customize the number of grid cells by setting “number_of_x_blocks” and “number_of_y_blocks”.
-On the other hand, a user can customize cell’s width and height in terms of a degree of longitude and latitude by setting “cell_width” and “cell_height”.
-By default, “cell_width” and “cell_height” are set as the length on a flat surface under a specific latitude corresponding to the degree of 0.006 (equivalent to 400 meters or 0.25 miles at latitude = 45degree).
+Users can customize the number of grid cells by setting “number_of_x_blocks” and “number_of_y_blocks”.
+On the other hand, users can customize cell’s width and height in meter under the latitude of the area by setting “cell_width”, “cell_height” and “latitude”).

+By default, “cell_width” and “cell_height” are set as the length on a flat surface under a specific latitude corresponding to the degree of 0.006 (equivalent to 400 meters or 0.25 miles at latitude = 45 degree).

 \~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~\~